 The training and promotion of young scientists is an explicit commitment of all our members and participating institutions.
-Our consortium seeks to attract highly motivated and gifted early-career investigators, and to provide them with the skills and qualifications needed to become the rising generation of biomedical and clinical scientists.
-With our coordinated Young Scientist Programme we strive to stimulate and support the early-career researchers to prepare them for leading positions in academia, research institutes, and industry.
+Our consortium seeks to attract highly motivated and gifted early-career investigators to provide them with skills and qualifications needed to become the rising generation of biomedical and clinical scientists.
+With our coordinated Young Scientist Programme we strive to stimulate and support the early-career researchers to prepare them for leading positions in academia, research institutes and industry.

 Horizontal integration of training will be achieved through several mechanisms.
 The use of web-based video communication will provide a means to disseminate lectures and seminars throughout the network.
-Interdisciplinary practical courses are offered on specific subjects and advanced technologies, tailored to advance knowledge and aid research by introduction of new methods and tools.
-Young scientists have the opportunities to attend up to two one-week laboratory rotations at participating university sites.
-This measure will broaden horizons and allow young investigators to benefit from the wealth of scientific opportunities at the different centres of the CRC/TRR.
+Interdisciplinary practical courses are offered on specific subjects and advanced technologies.
+They are tailored to promote knowledge and to aid in research by introducing new methods and tools.
+Young scientists have the chance to attend up to two one-week laboratory rotations at participating university sites.
+This opportunity will broaden their horizon and allow young investigators to benefit from the wealth of scientific possibilities at the different centres of the CRC/TRR.

-Vertical integration at any one university site will be achieved by local training programmes consisting of practical work in the laboratory, progress reports, journal clubs, and local CRC/TRR seminars.
+Vertical integration at any university site will be achieved by local training programmes consisting of practical work in the laboratory, progress reports, journal clubs and local CRC/TRR seminars.
 This will serve to foster the interaction of scientists at different levels of their academic career (professors, group leaders, postdoc, doctoral candidates, students).
-Completion of the CRC-provided educational programme will endow young researchers with scientific competence as well as laboratory management and communication skills as the foundation of individual success and long-term advancement in an important field of basic biomedical and clinical research.
+The completion of the CRC-provided educational programme will endow young researchers with scientific competence as well as laboratory management and communication skills as the foundation of individual success and long-term advancement is an important field of basic biomedical and clinical research.